Code-Institute-Submissions/molineux-freestyle-taekwondo/README.md

 # Molineux Freestyle Tae Kwon Do

-This site was created for my first milestone project as a student of the Full Stack Software Developer ourse which is provided by The Code Institute (https://codeinstitute.net/), the goal of this site is to educate people about Tae Kwon Do and its origins and also interest them in signing up to take part in classes.
+This site was created for my first milestone project as a student of the Full Stack Software Developer ourse which is provided by [The Code Institute](https://codeinstitute.net/), the goal of this site is to educate people about Tae Kwon Do and its origins and also interest them in signing up to take part in classes.

 ## User Experience